ggreeley/ggreeley/README.md

 ### Hi there!

 My name is Garrett Greeley.
-I'm currently a Fixed-Term Assistant Professor at Trinity University in San Antonio, TX.
+I'm currently a Visiting Assistant Professor at Trinity University in San Antonio, TX.
 I research individual and collective cognition in dynamic social contexts, with a focus on memory.
 I also teach across the psychology curriculum, including courses on research methods, writing, statistics, memory, and learning.